 The most prominent of these functional genomic experiments is RNA-seq, which we will focus on here.
 With the ability to characterize many different cellular and disease states one expects the amount of RNA-seq data will rival that of direct DNA sequencing data.
 We propose to show that with a large enough number of available eQTL correlations, a substantial amount of private information can be gleaned from RNA-seq experiments.
 It will be of value to make even a portion of an RNA-seq dataset publicly shareable.
 Thus, we propose developing easy-to-use software that will determine the fraction of a gene expression dataset that can be shared publicly without compromising an individual's privacy.
 Furthermore, by quantitatively characterizing the amount of information leakage in an RNA-seq set, we can convey more explicitly to an individual what they are consenting to, in terms of the release of this information.
 Specifically, we have 3 aims.

 (1) As our first goal, we will develop an information-theoretic formalism to calculate the amount of information leakage from a gene expression set that is publicly available.
 This formalism will calculate the amount of characterizing information in a set of predicted genotypes (intuitively the number of rare SNPs predicted).
 It will describe the predictability of a particular eQTLs for determining genotype.
-This generalizes the notion of correlation conventionally used to describe eQTLs.
+This generalizes the notion of correlation, conventionally used to describe eQTLs.

-(2) In the second aim, we will demonstrate how one can instantiate this mathematical formalism from Aim 1 to create a practical ‘linking attack’.
+(2) In the second aim, we will demonstrate how one can instantiate the mathematical formalism from Aim 1 to create a practical ‘linking attack’.
 This is an attack where one matches an RNA-seq data associated with a particular phenotype (eg an individual having cancer) with a hidden set of genotypes using publically available eQTLs, thereby potentially revealing sensitive individual-specific information.
 That is, if you get someone’s genotype data you can show that they have cancer by linking against a second set of gene expression data that they have released.
 The structure of this attack is very similar to that of the publicized breach of privacy in the Netflix data.
 We then show that this attack is particularly easy using “outlier” gene-expression levels.

 (3) For the third aim, we will develop software to simulate an attack for a particular RNA-seq set, specifically on the outliers of the data, and implement our mathematical formalism to characterize the amount of information leakage in gene expression and other quantitative QTL datasets.
 We will show how straightforward the attack is using publicly available gene expression datasets and characterize the potential information leakage in these sets.
 Then, we intend to demonstrate how the information leakage can be reduced by a variety of simple file format manipulations – in particular, abstracting extreme gene expression levels that have the most identifiable information.
 Here, we build on our previous work in developing a simple file format for gene expression analyses, which removes a lot of privacy-problematic variants, to package the cleaned RNA-seq data set.